 Artist Byron Spencer.
-By Benjamen Judd
+Interview by Benjamen Judd.

 One of the fascinating side-effects of living in a digital age with a social media generation is the experience of watching someone grow-up.
 This is most often in a literal sense, as we witness the very physicality of a person change before our eyes.